-- Have clear robust policies on dealing with key issues such as cyber bullying. - Ensure staff and students are aware of the policies. - Identify any blind spots within the school - Supervise and be aware of potential risky areas, tents in play areas etc - Pay attention and monitor children who are sneaking off in areas out of view. - Take steps to prevent isolation. - Separate children if needed. - Increase supervision during key times. - If you suspect a child is abusing another, ensure you pass this onto a Designated Person.

-• Where risk is identified have a student risk assessment in place
+- Having clear robust policies on dealing with key issues such as cyber bullying. - Ensuring staff and students are aware of the policies. - Identify any blind spots within the school - Supervise and be aware of potential risky areas, tents in play areas etc. - Pay attention and monitor children who are sneaking off in areas out of view. - Take steps to prevent isolation. - Separate children if needed. - Increase supervision during key times. - If you suspect a child is abusing another ensure you pass this onto your Designated Person. - Where risk is identified having 'student risk assessment in place